edwardlavender/patter/README.md

 the animal’s ‘state’ is an object of type `StateXY`).
-The animal can move up to 750 m in two minutes, which is the resolution at which we will model movement, and we formulate a random walk model accordingly based on step lengths and turning angles:
+The animal can move up to 750 m in two minutes, which is the resolution at which we will model movement, and we formulate a random walk model accordingly based on step lengths and headings:

 ``` r
 # Define the animal's state: